Wabinab/Xenoblade-Chronicles-3-The-Book/src/21_lambda.md

 ---

-===

-Resting outside Colony Lambda's garrison, but inside the waterfall.
-By a table, Manana was preparing the dishes, Sena helping out, seemingly cutting something.
-Mio took a ladle of soup, blew into it, and tasted it.
+Slightly outside Colony Lambda's garrison, but still under the shade, Manana stood on a box, preparing the dishes.
+Sena was busy chopping some ingredients, seemingly.
+Mio stirred the cooking soup a little, before taking a ladle to taste it.
+They were about 1 o'clock from the bonfire.

-"Urg, ahh..."
-It was still too hot for her tongue.
-Manana and Sena just happily watched her.
-It seemed like tomato soup?
-There were also cabbages.
+After blowing it a few times, she took a sip, "Urg, ahh..."
+The content was still too hot for her tongue.
+Manana and Sena smiled at her{{footnote: Instead of asking "Are you okay?".}}.
+It seemed like they were cooking tomato soup.
+There were also some cabbages on the table.

 Suddenly, someone sounded from behind, "You lot, why're you making that stuff out here?"
 They turned to face him.
-It was Lanz asking.
+It was Lanz.
 "Colony's got a perfectly good kitchen."

-Noah was practicing sword slicing, as usual, outside the Colony{{footnote: Very near to the edge where water falls and formed a misty sheathe.}}.
-He turned to watch where the girls were cooking.
+Far away behind Lanz, near the edge of the shade, Noah was practicing his sword.
+There were water falling from above at the edge, shrouding Lambda from outside view.
+He turned to watch the conversations.

 Mio, embarrassedly chuckled, replied, "Out of commission, apparently."
 Then, folded her arms, "_Somebody_ made a real mess of the place."

-Sena looked back at her, agitated, "Wh...
+Sena felt nervous, looked back at her, "Wh...
 Hold on a sec!"

-Lanz turned away, apologizing, "Sorry, Mio..."
-Then, he walked away, they watched him off.
+"Sorry, Mio..."
+Lanz apologized for unknown reasons, then walked away.
+The girls watched him off.

-Sena tried to explain herself to Mio, stuttering, "I-...
+Sena stutteringly tried to explain away the nervousness, "I-...
 If we hadn't done what we did, chances are we would've all been dead by now!
 Uh, th-that's why we...!"

-Mio, frivolously{{footnote: took it lightly.}} assured, "It's all right, everyone understand why.
+Mio frivolously{{footnote: took it lightly.}} assured her, "It's all right, everyone understand why.
 You were really brave, Sena."

 "Uh... really?
 You're not just saying that?"

 "N-Nope!"

-At another place, Riku laughed uncannily, "Meh-heh-hehhh!
+At another location.
+Riku, his uncanny laughter raised goosebumps, "Meh-heh-hehhh!
 This real thrill of travel!
 Excitement moun-TINGGGG!!!"
-Looking into his toolbox, there was a Mondo, some circular disc with blue inner rings and metal outer rings, and some black matted surface inside the blue ring; a cup with handle; an empty Ether cylinder.
+He was facing his toolbox, which contained a Mondo, a circular disc with a metal outer ring, glowing blue inner ring, and matted black filled circle inside; a cup with handle; an empty Ether cylinder.

-Noah looked at him, felt estranged at his gleefulness.
-Then, Lanz approached the two, sighing, "Hah...
+Noah was about 2 o'clock to his direction, very near, estranged at his gleefulness, but observed without disturbance.
+The two turned their attention to Lanz, approaching, "Hah...
 Seriously...
-Nopon can be a bit too easygoing."
-As he finished his comments, he walked off into the distance.
-Riku watching him off.
+Nopon can be a bit too easygoing." he walked off immediately after he commented.
+Riku just watched him off, seemingly not offended.

-As he walked, Noah sounded from behind, focused on his sword, their backs facing each other, "Everyone deals with things in their own way."
+He walked away, muscle tensed, emotionally stodgy, when Noah sounded from behind.
+"Everyone deals with things in their own way."
+They had their backs facing each other, Noah holding his sword up.

 "Is that right?
 And why are _you_ acting all normal?"
 He turned to him, "It was Joran!
 He was...
 He looked just like his old self!"

-Noah turned to him, putting his sword down, snapped with serious looks, "I suppose... you think you're the reason for that, do you?"
+Noah put his sword down, turned to face him, stodgily, "I suppose... you think you're the reason for that, do you?"

 "Huh?"